lukefisklennon/something-awesome/README.md

 All servers connect to each other and are considered equals in these connections, unlike with [client-to-server communication](#client-to-server-communication).
 However, establishing a WebSocket connection requires a notion of clients and servers (with clients initiating connections).

 The server that was running first is considered the server for this purpose.
 So, a new node joining the network is a client to all the other servers.
 However, it possible that two connections are established at once between nodes.
-This may happen if both start at the same time, or a known server reconnects to the network.

-This is resolved by setting the node greater in hash-space as the server, meaning that the connection where that node is client is closed.
+This is resolved by setting the node greater in hash-space as the server, meaning that the connection where that node is client is closed (after the "whoami" event is sent).

 Once the connection is established, these event types may be sent:

+- "whoami": `{isServer: true, port: number}`
+  - `port` is the server's port number
+  - differentiates the server from clients connecting to the server
+  - sent by the client server immediately after connecting
 - "discover": `{list: string}`
   - `list` is in the [server list format](#server-list-format)
-  - sent by both nodes immediately after connecting
+  - sent by both nodes after the "whoami" event is sent
   - upon receiving the list, a node merges it into their own (i.e. concatenating and removing duplicates)
   - connections are established with any new servers in the list
-- "send": `{hash: string, to: string, from: string, timeSent: integer, isAck: boolean, requiresAck: boolean, content: string}`
+- "send": `{to: string, from: string, timeSent: integer, isAck: boolean, requiresAck: boolean, content: string}`
   - `to` and `from` are the public keys of the sender and recipient, respectively
   - `timeSent` is a Unix timestamp in milliseconds
   - `isAck` signifies if the message is an acknowledgement for another message, and `content` is an encrypted hash of the original decrypted message